ambidextrousTx/RGrep-Python/README.md

 # rgrep

-A Python library designed to clone some functionality from the Grep command
+A Python library designed to clone some functionality from the Grep command.

-Also emphasizing TDD
+An object-oriented Grep implementation, built using TDD.

 ## Usage